Skip to content

 Our innovative MSc Behavioural Data Science course focuses on bringing together state-of-the-art data science techniques with advanced psychological theory.
 You will leave with a unique ability to extract meaningful, theory-based insights from complex human data, as well as a diverse portfolio of work to demonstrate these skills to future employers.

-Stand out from your peers: whether you want to get into data science roles that explore human behaviour, or already work in a related role, this course can help you differentiate yourself.
+Whether you want to get into data science roles that explore human behaviour, or already work in a related role, this course can help you differentiate yourself.

-Get the context: this course covers both the data science, and the psychology; from programming, machine learning, and data modelling, to understanding behaviour, cognition, and neuroscience.
+This course covers both the data science, and the psychology; from programming, machine learning, and data modelling, to understanding behaviour, cognition, and neuroscience.

-With 3 set days in university each week (2 for part-time students), balance your studies around other commitments such as part-time work.
+With 3 set days in university each week (2 for part-time students), balance your studies around your other commitments such as part-time work.

-Benefit from excellent support from our academic team to enhance your learning.
+from our academic team to enhance your learning.

 150

-(out of 995 evaluated institutions)
+(out of 1,049 evaluated institutions)

 What you’ll study